“Donor Compliance Reporting is fast rising up the list of key issues faced by the finance function in the Not for Profit sector.”

 For accounting purposes, time and costs may need to be allocated across a variety of different donors – for example, a worker’s time spent managing an in-country administrative office may need to be spread over several different donors, for whom projects are being carried out.

 Our solutions ensure that Managers and Employees can focus their attention on worthwhile projects rather than administration.

 Some of the key features of [email protected] which enable this are:

 [email protected] has extensive reporting and analytical powers to suit the most demanding requirements of a Not for Profit organisation.
 Sample reports include:

 A Global Charitable Organisation runs projects throughout the world.
 Their operations in Central Asia do work which is co-funded by the United States government in the form of USAID (United States Agency for International Development).

 As USAID funds a number of projects in Central Asia, they must ensure that each piece of funding is being channelled to the correct project.

 At the same time, recent political events mean that USAID is required to ensure that its funding is being used for stated purposes.

-time@work’s standard USAID Donor Compliance Reporting pack produces reports in an acceptable format and so helps eliminate the risk to any future funding.
+[email protected]’s standard USAID Donor Compliance Reporting pack produces reports in an acceptable format and so helps eliminate the risk to any future funding.

-time@work is also used to ensure that non time-related costs are allocated to the appropriate donor code.
+[email protected] is also used to ensure that non time-related costs are allocated to the appropriate donor code.